mamadouyamar/GenHMM1d/README.md

 ```

-** One could computed the predicted probabilities of the regimes for a new observation (ynew) at time n+1, given observation up to time n **
+** One could computed the predicted probabilities of the regimes for new observations (ynew) at time n+1, given observation up to time n **

 ```sh
 ## We start by estimating the parameters of the model